 A perfect season for wooly scarves, day trips with the family and bright holiday light displays, winter brings cheer and laughter to the Sooner State.
 As Jack Frost ushers in a festive feel, Oklahoma welcomes families looking for stress-free holiday wonderment.

-Continue your winter experience on the outdoor ice rink surrounded by towering nutcrackers and Oklahoma’s tallest Christmas tree.
+Continue your winter experience on the indoor ice rink at the BOK Center, which is surrounded by towering nutcrackers and Oklahoma’s tallest Christmas tree.
 Standing 44 feet tall and decorated with an impressive 35,700 lights, the tree makes for the perfect photo opportunity.
-You’ll truly be in the midst of a winter wonderland as you skate while surrounded by Tulsa’s stunning art deco skyline outfitted with endless Christmas lights.
+You’ll truly be in the midst of a winter wonderland as you are surrounded by Tulsa’s stunning art deco skyline outfitted with endless Christmas lights.
 Make time to stroll the made-in-Oklahoma holiday market for a unique gift before you leave downtown.

 Experience one of the top 10 holiday light displays in the nation when you visit the Chickasha Festival of Light with millions of lights, horse-drawn carriage rides, hot chocolate and more to awaken your family's holiday spirit.
-View the full list of Oklahoma holiday light displays, festivals and events to keep the whole family entertained during the winter holiday break.
+View the full list of Oklahoma holiday events to keep the whole family entertained during the winter holiday break.

 Entertain visiting guests, escape the winter chill and show off the grandeur of Oklahoma’s heritage and history with a trip to a museum.
 Begin your tour of Oklahoma with a breathtaking visit to Oklahoma City’s National Cowboy & Western Heritage Museum.
 This impressive museum, which features numerous galleries detailing Western culture, the American rodeo and famous Western film stars, is the nation’s premier destination for Western history, culture and art.